pk-labs/penumbra-explorer/README.md

 deploys to Google Cloud Run.

 Development is deployed continuously on push with `.github/workflows/dev.yaml` as entry point.
-Staging and production deployments are triggered manually in the GitHub Actions web interface with `.github/workflows/staging.yaml` or `.github/workflows/prod.yaml` as entry point.
+Staging is also deployed on push with `.github/workflows/staging.yaml` as entry point and production deployments are triggered manually in the GitHub Actions web interface with `.github/workflows/prod.yaml` as entry point.

 ## Misc